tonyruan2/Dueling_Simulator/DEVELOPMENT.md

 I added a duel runner gui component.
 Users can select whether they want to run a long-run analysis as well as the simulation.
 I also modified the gui layout and switched some buttons/sliders around to add clarity.

+I ran into my first major bug while writing code for limitations on a player's stats.
+The abyssal tentacle requires a player to have an attack level of 75.
+I tried to make changing a player's weapon to abyssal tentacle cause their attack to be set to
+75 if it is below it.
+I also tried to enforce users not being able to change a player's attack below 75 if the abyssal tentacle is selected for that player.

+The bug occurs when the "Abyssal Tentacle" option for a player is selected.
+When I click generate random players, the new player's attack never falls below 75.
+During the generation of random players, I make sure to select the unarmed option for each player before generating new stats.
+This should, in theory, cause no limitation to be placed.
+However, it appears that the player's weapon does not get reset properly.
+Visually, it does--the dropdown option changes to "Unarmed"--but printing the selected dropdown after selecting unarmed displays the abyssal tentacle instead.
+I'm not sure why the code to select an option in the dropdown doesn't change what's returned by a subsequent get() method on that option.
+However, if I manually reselect "Unarmed" (though "Unarmed is already selected"), then the player's data is randomly generated.

 ## List of major tasks
 - [ ] Project structure/classes
 - [ ] Test cases